RavuriSriCharan/Create_A_Token/README.md

-# Project Title

-Create A Token
+# Create A Token

+This solidity program creates a Token which includes implementation of knowledge of function in solidity language.

 ## Description

-This project includes a creation of Token in remix editor which includes Mint and Burn function
+This project includes a creation of Token in remix editor which includes Mint and Burn function.
+The contract is written in Solidity, a programming language used for developing smart contracts on ethereum blockchain.
+The contract has two functions "burn" and "mint" for burnning and for minting the tokens.
+This code is implementation of knowledge of functions in solidity language.

 ### Executing program

-* How to run the program
-* open the code in your remix editor
-* compile it
-* Deploy
-* Copy address from Accounts
-* Provide token numbers in mint and burn function for minting and burning.
+To run the program click on the "Solidity Compiler" tab in the left-hand sidebar.Make sure the "compiler" option is set to "0.8.41' and then click on the "compile myToken.sol" button.
+Once the code is compiled you can deploy the contract by clicking on the "Deploy and run transactions" tab in the left-hand sidebar.
+Once the contract is deployed you can take an address from Account.
+Then you can enter token numbers in burn and mint function for burnning and minting.

 ## Authors